Gela894/cloud-security-engineer-journey/IAM/IAM-deep-dive.md

 # 🔐 AWS IAM Lab – Identity and Access Management Project

 In this hands-on project, I focused on building a secure Identity and Access Management (IAM) setup in AWS.
-I implemented least privilege principles, enforced Multi-Factor Authentication (MFA), and used CloudTrail and IAM policy simulation to monitor and troubleshoot access.
+I implemented least privilege principles, enforced Multi-Factor Authentication (MFA), and used CloudTrail and CloudWatch to monitor and track log events.

 ## 📌 Objective